The table below explains terms and abbreviations used throughout this document that are unique to this product:

 AROVA Configuration Disk

-Regional disk containing the AROVA configuration database.
+A Regional Disk containing the AROVA configuration database.
 It is replicated by PDAR.

 CDB